Johnnie Ray: Early career and success

 Inspired by rhythm singers like Kay Starr, LaVern Baker, and Ivory Joe Hunter, Ray developed a unique rhythm-based singing style described as alternating between pre-rock rhythm and blues and a more conventional classic pop approach.
 He began singing professionally on a Portland, Oregon, radio station at age 15, sharing billing with Jane Powell, then a local young singer.

 He later performed in comedy shows and theatrical productions in Seattle, Washington before relocating to Detroit, Michigan.
-In Detroit, Ray regularly performed at the Flame Showbar, an African-American nightclub, where he developed a local following.
-While performing at the Flame, Ray attracted the attention of Bernie Lang, a song plugger, who saw him perform with local DJ Robin Seymour of WKMH.
+In Detroit, Ray regularly performed at the Flame Show Bar Talent Club, an African-American nightclub, where he developed a local following.
+While performing at the Flame, Ray attracted the attention of song plugger Bernie Lang, who saw him perform with local DJ Robin Seymour of WKMH.
 Lang went to New York to sell the singer to Danny Kessler of the Okeh Records label.
 Kessler came over from New York, and he, Lang, and Seymour went to the Flame.
 According to Seymour, Kessler's reaction was, "Well, I don't know.
 This kid looks well on the stand, but he will never go on records."

 It was Seymour and Lowell Worley of the local office of Columbia Records who persuaded Kessler to have a test record made of Ray.
 Worley arranged for a record to be cut at United Sound Studios in Detroit.
 Seymour told reporter Dick Osgood that there was a verbal agreement that he would be cut in on the three-way deal in the management of Ray.
 However, the deal mysteriously evaporated, and so did Seymour's friendship with Kessler.

 Ray's first record for the race label Okeh, the self-penned R&B number "Whiskey and Gin", was a minor hit in 1951.
 When executives at Okeh's parent Columbia Records realized that the Caucasian Ray had developed a fan base of Caucasian listeners, he was moved over to the Columbia label.
 In 1952, he dominated the American popular music charts with the double-sided hit single of "Cry" and "The Little White Cloud That Cried".
 Selling over two million copies of the 78 rpm single, Ray's delivery struck a chord with teenagers and he quickly became a teen idol.